 For a simple, green clean, this laundry detergent from Method is hard to beat.
 Method is certified by the Cradle-to-Cradle Institute, which recognizes companies for green product design, safe formulas, and responsible manufacturing.

 This plant-based formula is biodegradable, but also tough on dirt and stains.
 In addition to a Free & Clear option (ideal for those with sensitive skin), it also comes in scents like Fresh Air, Spring Garden, and Nectarine Blossom.
 Since the formula is concentrated, each 53.5-ounce bottle contains enough detergent for 66 loads, and it can be used in both high-efficiency and standard washers.

-Less is more when it comes to this powder detergent, which has just three ingredients: Castile soap, baking soda, and washing soda.
-That makes it easy to avoid any other ingredients that you might sensitivities to.
-It's a staple home product from Pardo Naturals, a Black-owned, family-run line created with sensitive skin in mind.
+Less is more when it comes to this powder detergent, which has just three ingredients: castile soap, baking soda, and washing soda, making it ideal if you have sensitivities to ingredients.
+It's a popular item from Pardo Naturals, a Black-owned, family-run line of products created with sensitive skin in mind.

 For a high-efficiency machine, you'll need just one tablespoon of this powder; regular machines require two.
 Choose from three fresh-smelling scents (lavender, lemon-lavender, or citrus) or opt for the unscented formula.
-To combat fabric stiffness, Pardo recommends adding up to one cup of white vinegar to your machine's fabric softener compartment.
-This will also help freshen up your washing machine—always a welcome plus!
+To combat fabric stiffness, Pardo recommends adding up to a cup of white vinegar to your laundry to the washer's fabric softener compartment, which also helps freshen your washing machine—always a welcome plus.